Joseph Gottschalk: Early years

 Before his riding habits made him an "odd news of the day" item, Joseph Gottschalk—his surname means "God's servant"—led an unremarkable life.
 He grew up in Dallas, Texas, one of six children.
 In 1969 at the age of 18 he attended Catholic seminary at Pontifical College Josephinum in Columbus, Ohio, but dropped out after one semester.
 Described as "nerdy, even by seminary standards," Gottschalk was soon drafted into the Vietnam War effort.
 According to his brother Paul, Gottschalk spent most of his short Army career behind bars refusing to do "anything to help the war efforts."

-He married in 1976 and divorced in 2000 after fathering four children.
+He married in 1976 and divorced in 2000, having fathered four children.

 Thong Man

 Citing an appreciation for personal liberty and the human form, Gottschalk began riding his bicycle clad only in a thong in April or May 2003.
-At first he restricted his rides to his south side San Antonio neighborhood, particularly Southside Lions Park, but with time he expanded his routes north into the downtown area.
+At first he restricted his rides to his south side San Antonio neighborhood, particularly Southside Lions Park, but later expanded his routes north into the downtown area.
 The San Antonio Express-News newspaper published a story on him in their May 5, 2003 metro section that was picked up by the Associated Press and quickly went viral bringing him fame far beyond his own city's limits.

-Locally Thong Man, as Gottschalk came to be known, provoked both admiration and disgust.
-For himself, Gottschalk seemed to enjoy pushing the boundaries of public taste and compared his riding wardrobe preferences to driving the maximum legal speed limit.
-In response to being labeled a pervert, Gottschalk decried judgment that "(based) morality on appearance."
-In time he gained a kind of cult hero status among a minority of San Antonians, enough so that on May 23, 2003 he was fêted as grand marshal of a parade sponsored by a local radio station.
+Locally, Thong Man, as Gottschalk came to be known, provoked both admiration and disgust.
+Gottschalk seemed to enjoy pushing the boundaries of public taste, and compared his riding wardrobe preferences to driving the maximum legal speed limit.
+In response to being labeled a pervert, he decried judgment that "(based) morality on appearance."
+In time, he gained a kind of cult hero status among a minority of San Antonians, enough so that on May 23, 2003, he was fêted as grand marshal of a parade sponsored by a local radio station.